FreeBSD manual

 delivering complete gcc toolchain for MS Windows:

-Delivers gcc toolchain targeting 32-bit Windows platform.
+Delivers gcc toolchain building 32-bit executables (which can be

 <http://mingw-w64.org>